 At Homeward Animal Shelter, cats and dogs are given every opportunity to find new homes.
 Whether they are housed at the shelter or in foster homes, or transferred to other rescues, all of our animals are given the second chances they deserve.
 Some may need more time than others to find homes as they recover from physical illnesses or become socialized with humans, and we are happy to give them all the help they need as they are prepared for adoptive homes.
 Pets accepted by HAS are never euthanized due to a lack of space, however, each year we do have a few cats and dogs who develop terminal illnesses or whose aggressive/unpredictable behavior does not make them suitable candidates for adoption.
 In those rare case, animals are euthanized to end their suffering or for the safety of the public.

 *Live Release is a term used to describe the placement of an animal in which the animal leaves the shelter’s care alive and well, either through adoption, transfer to another rescue, or returning to their owner’s care.
 Our live release is determined by taking the total intake, minus euthanasia/death at shelter, and dividing it by the total intake.

-**The remaining 1.6% equals 15 animals.
-The outcome of those 15 animals are as follows: 9 animals were humanely euthanized (2 dogs due to aggression issues that could not be safely managed, and 7 cats due to terminal illnesses) and 6 animals died in our care (3 were newborn puppies that passed away shortly after birth, 2 were dogs that died off-site during surgery or in a foster home, and 1 was a kitten that passed away en route to the vet due to severe illness).
+**The remaining 2.1% equals 20 animals.
+The outcome of those 20 animals are as follows: 16 animals were humanely euthanized (3 adult dogs due to aggression issues that could not be safely managed, 1 puppy due to a severe seizure condition that couldn't be controlled, and 12 cats/kittens due to terminal illnesses) and 4 animals died in our care (all 4 were kittens that died unexpectedly shortly after birth).